ORCA-Quest qCMOS cameras, in a nutshell

 In order to detect weak light with high signal-to-noise, ORCA-Quest has been designed and optimized to every aspect of the sensor from its structure to its electronics.
 Not only the camera development but also the custom sensor development has been done with latest CMOS technology, an extremely low noise performance of 0.27 electrons has been achieved.

-*Photon number resolving is unique and quite different from photon counting (More precisely the method resolves the number of photoelectrons.
+*Photon number resolving is unique and quite different from photon counting.
+More precisely the method resolves the number of photoelectrons.
 However, since single photon counting instead of single photoelectron counting has been used for a comparable method in this field, we will use the term “photon number resolving”.
 Fore more information about photon number resolving please check the Videos section as well as the Publications section.

 High QE is essential for high efficiency of detecting photons and achieved by back-illuminated structure.
 In conventional back-illuminated sensors, crosstalks occur between pixels due to no pixel separation, and resolutions are usually inferior to those of front-illuminated sensors.
 The ORCA-Quest qCMOS camera’s sensor has back-illuminated structure for achieving high quantum efficiency, and trench structure in one-by-one pixel for reducing crosstalk.